Simple-temp/html/README.md

 What are the New tags in Media Elements in HTML5 <br>
 ANS : the new tags in media elements in html5 are audio, video, source, embed, track

-How will you make an image draggable in HTML5 ? <br>
+How will you make an image draggable in HTML5 ?
 ANS : to enable this functionality there is a draggable attribute in img tag

 Why do we need the MathML element in HTML5? <br>